 Criminal convictions of domestic violence; and

 Any other relevant considerations.

-The court considers the above factors and information provided in pleadings or through oral testimony to determine a reasonable amount of spousal support to be paid and the duration for which it should be paid.
+When it comes to alimony in California, the court considers the above factors and information provided in pleadings or through oral testimony to determine a reasonable amount of spousal support to be paid and the duration for which it should be paid.
 The information provided in pleadings and through testimony must be accurate and thorough, as it may impact future payments.
-One of the largest issues considered in issuing an order of permanent spousal support is the duration of the marriage.
+One of the largest issues considered in issuing an order of permanent spousal support California clients will find is the duration of the marriage.

 The Role of Defining Short-Term and Long-Term Marriages

-One significant factor that California family courts consider, Santa Barbara and Ventura Counties, included, is the duration of the marriage.
+One significant factor the family courts consider when it comes to alimony in California, Santa Barbara, Santa Maria and Ventura Counties, is the duration of the marriage.
 The role of spousal support in short- and long-term marriages primarily center on the length of time the marriage lasted as described below:

 Short-term marriages: Short-term marriages are marriages that lasted for less than ten years.
-In general, courts do not order permanent spousal support to continue for more than half the term of the marriage.
+In general, courts do not order permanent spousal support or alimony in California to continue for more than half the term of the marriage.

 Long-term marriages: Long-term marriages are marriages that lasted for ten years or more.
 In general, courts do not set a definite date of termination.
 Instead, parties may return to court for a modification or termination if there is a change of circumstances.

 Duration of Spousal Support after a Long-Term Marriage

 Even when it was a marriage of long duration, there are a few events that terminate permanent spousal support in California, including death of either party and remarriage of the supported party—in some instances cohabitating with a partner may qualify as a change of circumstances to modify or terminate a spousal support order.